svanoort/gerrit-workflow-demo/README.md

 This comprises 3 parts:
 * Jenkins server using workflow and the gerrit trigger plugin to work with gerrit patchsets
-* Gerrit server for code review
+* Gerrit server: acts as a central git repository and provides code review
 * Installation of git-repo tool (in both Jenkins and Gerrit), to support projects spanning multiple repositories
 * Code repos in gerrit for repo (umbrella manifest) and two sample Java projects